How DCA works ?

 How DCA affects cancer ?

-So far we can understand how the cellular metabolism of tumors differs from our healthy, normal cells.
-Malignant cells switch of their mitochondria and start producing energy mainly through cytoplasmic glycolysis and these changes generate a lot of advantages for the tumor.
+So far we can understand how the cellular metabolism of tumors differs from that of our healthy, normal cells.
+Malignant cells switch off their mitochondria and start producing energy mainly through cytoplasmic glycolysis and these changes generate a lot of advantages for the tumor.

 Dichloroacetate works by restoring the suppressed mitochondrial function and rendering the "bad cells" noncancerous.
 The normalized mitochondria then are able to resume the halted apoptosis process (the natural intracellular suicide system) and the harmful cells start dying on their own.
 What's more important, the drug is selective.
 It doesn't poison healthy tissues and cause significant effects on noncarcinogenic cells like cytotoxic chemotherapy drugs.

 The way DCA achieves these results is by reversing the Warburg effect.
 The substance inhibits an important enzyme which is essential for cancer proliferaton - pyruvate dehydrogenase kinase (PDK).
 Once again the cell starts producing most of its energy in a normal way (through oxidative phosphorylation).
 The mechanism restores normal cellular metabolic activity.